Top UN court rejects Nicaragua's case in a long-running maritime dispute with Colombia

 "Nicaragua is not entitled to an extended continental shelf within 200 nautical miles from the baselines of San Andres and Providencia,” Donoghue said.

-The decision means the world court did not have to review maritime boundaries between Colombia and Nicaragua, established by the court in a 2012 ruling, which have been under dispute for the past two decades.
+The decision means the world court didn't have to review maritime boundaries between Colombia and Nicaragua, established by the court in a 2012 ruling, which have been under dispute for the past two decades.

+The leader of Nicaragua's delegation, Carlos José Argüello Gómez, said that his country would study the judgment “because it has consequences in a very large and complicated area.”
+But he added that "in principle, obviously, whatever the court said, Nicaragua will comply with it.”

 Under international law, coastal states have sovereignty over waters extending 12 nautical miles beyond their coastlines.
 They have exclusive economic and environmental rights over the seabed and waters that extend up to 200 nautical miles beyond their coast.